Kevin Deverich: David Kevin Deverich & Associates

 As of July 1968, his operation was located on the West Coast on 8818 Sunset Boulevard, Los Angeles.

 By May, 1969, he had seven new acts under his roster which included Danny McCullough and Hilton Valentine from Great Britain.
 On the US end was Sean Bonniwell and another act called Mosaic Tweed.
 Mosaic Tweed would release a single "You And Me" bw "Comin' Home" on Capitol in July that year.
 There was also a duo consisting of Brad Truitt and Billy Woodruff on the Kevin Deverich and Assoc. talent roster.
-About two years prior to coming on board with Kevin Deverich & Associates, Truitt aka Brad Jose was one of the acts appearing at Jim Wright's Club Tiki on North Fair Oaks.
+About two years prior to coming on board with Kevin Deverich & Associates, Truitt Brad Jose was one of the acts appearing at Jim Wright's Club Tiki on North Fair Oaks.
 Later in the seventies, Truitt would find work as an actor, acting in a Los Angeles production of The Tooth of Crime with James Keach and playing characters such as Foster Bridges in "Web of Death", an episode of Kojak.